Survey Procedures In Dentistry

 - Cross-sectional or longitudinal.

-Advantages of Survey
+Advantages of a Survey

-Step by Step the Scientific Pattern that Should be Followed in an Epidemiological Investigation
+Step by Step: The Scientific Pattern that Should be Followed in an Epidemiological Investigation

 - Verification of diagnosis